skrey/yellow-extensions/features/meta/README.md

 This extension generates meta data for the [Open Graph protocol](http://ogp.me/).

 You can set `Title`, `Description`, `Image` and `ImageAlt` in the [settings](https://github.com/datenstrom/yellow-extensions/tree/master/features/core#settings) at the top of a page.
+You can configure further meta data in the HTML header, for example in file `system/layouts/header.html`.

 ## Settings

 The following settings can be configured in file `system/settings/system.ini`:

 `MetaDefaultImage` = page image, `icon` to use the default icon of the website

-The following files can be configured:

-`system/layouts/header.html` = layout file with other meta data

 ## Example